-What is Cell Formatting
+What is Cell Formatting in Excel?

-1. Cell Format Using the TEXT Function
+Method 1 – Cell Format Using the TEXT Function

 ="The Sales is "&TEXT(C5*D5, "$###,###.00")

-Here, C5 is the cell for the price of the items, D5 is the quantity (Qty), and $###,###.00 is the number format for the value of the sales in dollar ($) currency.
+Here, C5 is the price cell, D5 is the quantity, and $###,###.00 is the desired dollar currency format.

 2.1.
-Highlighting Any Word in the Dataset
+Highlighting Specific Words in the Dataset

-⏩ Select the cell range B5:F15
+- Select the cell range B5:F15.

-⏩ Choose the option Use a formula to determine which cells to format
+- Choose Use a formula to determine which cells to format.

 =OR(B5="TV",B5="Ohio")